yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 Heap has certain properties:

 1. Min/Max Heap: the smallest/biggest element at the root.
-A complete binary tree which the value in the internal mode is smaller/bigger or equal to the children's node.
+A complete binary tree which the value in the node is smaller/bigger or equal to the children's node.
 2. What is the physicall rule of heap:

     2.1 Zero index based